 top of page

-Or maybe you feel like you're in a constant state of worry or dread, about one specific thing or what feels like everything.
+Maybe you’re lying awake replaying conversations, feeling knots in your stomach before school or work, or maybe you feel like you're in a constant state of worry or dread, about one specific thing or a bunch of different things.

 Maybe you've developed a set of rituals or behaviors that help to quell the anxiety, but the relief is short lived and just comes back with a vengeance, and the behaviors are time consuming and distracting you from the life you want to live.